Japanese Embassy to the United States: San Francisco

-The Kanrin Maru reached San Francisco directly, but the Powhatan (and the embassy) made a stopover in Hawaii first.
-When it arrived in San Francisco, the delegation stayed for a month, and Fukuzawa had himself photographed with an American girl, a photo that has since become one of the most famous in Japanese history.
+The Kanrin Maru reached San Francisco directly, but the Powhatan (and the embassy) made a stopover in the Kingdom of Hawaii first, where they were greeted by King Kamehameha IV and Queen Emma.
+When it arrived in San Francisco on March 29th, the delegation stayed for a month, touring the city's notable locations and being received by the mayor, and Fukuzawa had himself photographed with an American girl, a photo that has since become one of the most famous in Japanese history.
 Fukuzawa also acquired an English–Chinese Webster's Dictionary, from which he began to study English seriously and prepare his own English–Japanese dictionary.

 Washington, D.C., New York, and the return

-When the Kanrin Maru returned to Japan, the Powhatan continued with the Embassy to Panama, where its members crossed the isthmus to the Atlantic via the recently opened Panama Railway.
+The Kanrin Maru was originally intended to accompany the Japanese embassy to Washington, but due to the severe damage she sustained in her journey over the Pacific, she was drydocked and was due to return to Japan after being repaired, the Powhatan continued with the Embassy to Panama, where its members crossed the isthmus to the Atlantic via the recently opened Panama Railway.
 Changing ships for the USS Roanoke, the 72-man diplomatic mission then proceeded to Washington, D.C.
-Numerous receptions were held in its honor, including one at the White House, where the diplomats met President James Buchanan.
-Buchanan presented them with a gold watch engraved with his likeness as a gift to the Shōgun.
+The Roanoke had been situated in Panama for nearly a year for this purpose.
+After being received with customary gun salutes, the Roanoke was underway by April 26th for New York.